 - The group encouraged collaborations within NSF to support environmental research and education.

 - NSF should continue to employ a multidisciplinary approach to environmental research, such as collaborations between molecular and ecological biology.

 Reports from Representatives of Other Agencies

-Dr. David Thomassen,
+Dr. David Thomassen, Department of Energy

 Dr. Marvin Cassman, National Institutes of Health

 Dr. Cassman noted that the National Institute of General Medical Sciences (NIGMS) would have a lot of opportunity to take advantage of NIH's 15% budget increase in FY 1999, including sequencing activities and model organisms.
 NIGMS is also seeking to lift constraints on award sizes and reduce limitations on instrumentation on grants.
 They are developing a new solicitation focusing on research on complex systems, which will require collaborations between biologists and mathematicians or engineers.
 They are developing a major thrust addresses the genetic architecture of complex genotypes.
 A related area of support is in pharmacogenetics, which addresses the issue of differential drug response.
 Other areas that NIGMS is addressing include structural genomics, improving access to synchrotrons, and evolution and infectious disease.
 NIGMS will also encourage joint teaching/research postdoctoral fellowships to improve training in teaching.

 - If animal behavior research will be supported by NIH in the future

 - Access to research resources, such as gene chips and scanners, and reliance on industry for technology